 World of Walas is anticipating these needs with forward thinking production systems for food, waste and renewable raw materials through Farm2Future.
 This project brings circular economic theories and leading Urban Farming practices together for an innovative solution that lets communities choose and deploy local, sustainable food systems.

-Based in Heerlen, The Netherlands, Farm2Future successfully offers stand alone closed systems for fish farming, mushrooms and small scale vermiculture, with supporting models for herbs and microgreens.
+The location in Heerlen, The Netherlands is optimizing stand alone closed systems for fish farming, mushrooms and small scale vermiculture, with supporting models for herbs and microgreens.
 Other benefits include a strong business model and dramatically reduced environmental impact.

 Phase 3 is now underway to expand offerings to include The Experience Centre, with education and training opportunities for youth and the general public.
 Renowned international Walas partners will be joining the next phase of product and systems development.